eikeakanam/A-E-Attendance/README.md

 ___
 The A&E Attendance and Admissions report was initially developed in Power BI Desktop and later published to my Workspace on Power BI Service.

-Following this, a dashboard was created within my Power BI Service workspace, by pinning visuals from the report, as seen in the image below.
+Following this, a dashboard was created within my Power BI Service workspace, by pinning visuals from the report

 ## 5. Conclusion and Recommendation
 ___